 If you want to prevent late payments as an influencer or content creator you need to make it easy for a brand to pay you.
 Your invoice should provide clear instructions about how to pay you, including the method of payment and any additional information they may need (like account numbers).

 There are a variety of ways that you can get paid as an influencer or content creator.
 My personal preference as a creator is to get paid via ACH deposit directly into my bank account.
 I bank with Novo, which has an invoice feature that I use when working with brands.
-The invoice includes a link to pay directly, which makes it super easy for brands to use.
-It also doesn’t show my account information, which is amazing for privacy purposes.
+The invoice includes a link to pay directly, which makes it super easy for brands to make payments.

 Paypal is a popular payment method in the influencer industry.
 Many influencer marketing platforms use Paypal as their default payment method.
 It gets the job done, but it comes with additional fees and potential security concerns.
 Ultimately, you don’t need a middleman holding your money!